Singapore Corporate Tax

 Exemption Relief

-A Singapore tax resident company, under sec 13 (8), can enjoy tax exemption on its foreign-sourced incomes such as dividends, foreign branch profits, and foreign-sourced service income that is remitted into Singapore on or after 1st Jun 2003 if the following conditions are met:
+A corporate tax Singapore resident, under sec 13 (8), can enjoy tax exemption on its foreign-sourced incomes such as dividends, foreign branch profits, and foreign-sourced service income that is remitted into Singapore on or after 1st Jun 2003 if the following conditions are met:

 - The foreign income had been subjected to tax in the foreign country from which they were received.